ayush51/tutorial/tutorial.md

 ![default for follower](https://raw.github.com/surfly/tutorial/master/screens/default_for_agent.png)

- - The default icons for the leader:
+ - The default settings for the leader:
    - Can see how many people are in the session
    - Can exit the session
    - Can maximise/ minimise the chat box window